manticoresoftware/docker/README.md

 docker run -e EXTRA=1 --name manticore  -p 127.0.0.1:9306:9306  -e searchd_mysql_version_string='5.5.0' -d manticoresearch/manticore
 ```

-In case of the `listen` directive, new listening interfaces using the Docker variable `searchd_listen`  in addition to the default ones.
-Multiple interfaces can be declared, separated by a semi-colon ("|").
-To listen only on a network address, the `$ip` (retrieved internally from `hostname -i`) can be used as address alias.
+If you intend to enable the own `listen` directive, utilize the `searchd_listen` environment variable.

+You can specify multiple interfaces separated by a semicolon `("|")`.
+To exclusively listen on a network address, employ the `$ip` variable (internally retrieved from `hostname -i`) as an address alias.

-For example `-e searchd_listen='9316:http|9307:mysql|$ip:5443:mysql_vip'` will add an additional SQL interface on port 9307, an SQL VIP listener on port 5443 running only on the instance's IP, and an HTTP listener on port 9316, in addition to the defaults on 9306 and 9308, respectively.
+For instance, using `-e searchd_listen='9316:http|9307:mysql|$ip:5443:mysql_vip'` will incorporate an additional SQL interface on port `9307`,
+an SQL VIP listener on port `5443` operating solely on the instance's IP (such as 172.17.0.2), and an HTTP listener on port `9316`.

+**Attention**: Setting this variable overrides default listeners!

 ```bash
 $ docker run -e EXTRA=1 --rm -p 1188:9307  -e searchd_mysql_version_string='5.5.0' -e searchd_listen='9316:http|9307:mysql|$ip:5443:mysql_vip'  manticore